-Venture capital often gets in the way of building a profitable business since by taking the funding, you will be forced to focus on growth instead of profitability.
+Venture capital often gets in the way of building a profitable business since you’ll be forced to focus on growth instead of profitability by taking the funding.

 Moreover, when you become reliant on outside investment, your business becomes dependent on the whims of the investors.
 They are the ones in charge.

 For example, a cybersecurity startup Rubica, which had raised $15 million since its launch in 2016, had to close up shop in 2020.
 Why?

 The team wanted to pivot from a B2C to a B2B model, which made sense given the rise of remote work caused by the pandemic.